POSITION TITLE: Media & Communications Assistant – Team Lead

 MANDATORY TRAINING DATES:

-- April/May (TBD) – Media & Communications Team Training
+- End of April/ Beginning of May (TBD) – Media & Communications Team Training

 - April/May – Peer Leadership Training